Galactic-Shrine/.github/profile/README.en.md

 </p>

 <p align="center">
-  Galactic-Shrine is a group of players who create a game development studio.
+  Galactic-Shrine is a group of French gamers creating a game development studio.
 </p>

 <p align="center">